RocketChat/docs-old/installation/manual-installation/mongo-versions/README.md

 # Supported Mongo Versions

-Rocket.Chat currently requires MongoDB from version 3.2 and higher.
+Rocket.Chat currently requires MongoDB from version 3.6 and higher.
+[Support of MongoDB 3.2 will be removed from Rocket Chat 2.0.0 and MongoDB 3.4 will be removed from Rocket Chat 4.x](https://github.com/RocketChat/Rocket.Chat/pull/15199).
 We recommend using version 3.6.9.

 **Note** <br>
 Without mongodb version we can't ensure you are running a compatible version.